Part 1, A Puzzled Child.

 Part 7.
 Becoming Healthy.
 Auckland 2014-2015

-Julia quits smoking, starts exercising and loses weight.
-The thought of living an extra 10 years as a male stressed her out.
+Julia quits smoking, starts exercising and loses weight adding 10 years to her life expectancy.
+The thought of living that extra 10 years as a male stressed her out.

 Part 9.
 Becoming Julia.
 Auckland 2015